bjzhang/open_log/log2015linaro.markdown

 ----------------
 linaro, work report
 -------------------
+[ACTIVITY] (Bamvor Jian Zhang) 2015-06-29 to 2015-07-05

+=== Highlights ===

-1.  send y2038 patches for ppdev(v2).
+1.  send y2038 patches for ppdev(v2). no one reply to me yet.
 2.  work on fixing y2038 issue in sound subsystem, I started from timer in sound subsystem.
-Because it use the time around the ioctl functions, it is easy to convert them.
+Because it use the time_xxx struct directly in ioctl functions, it is easy to fix them.
-    I may need a test environment for 32bit and compat on 64bit system if maintainers ack my idea.
-I guess that running a x32/x64 vm in qemu could do it for me.
 3.  arm32 meeting.
 4. 1:1 with Mark.
 I may work on kselftest later.

+=== Plans ==

+1.  send the y2038 patch for timer in sound subsys.
+    I may need a test environment for 32bit and compat on 64bit system if maintainers ack my idea.
+I guess that running a x32/x64 vm in qemu could do it for me.
+2.  kselftest: hope I could understand the task.

+=== Issues ===

-Does anyone use thinkpad e440.
-I found that the acpi(suspend/resume, turn of/off the screen) is bad.
-And the touchpad is not good as windows.
+BTW: Does anyone familar with thinkpad e440?
+I found that the acpi(suspend/resume, turn of/off the screen) is broken and touchpad is unstable in my openSUSE 13.2(kernel 3.16.7).

 21:31 2015-07-04
 ----------------